RafaRemote/oc_python_p02_market_analysis/readme.md

 ## 3. One book scraping
 ### Usage cases
-- [x] scrape informations for one book,
+- [x] scrape information for one book,
 - [x] scrape book image of each product page visited.

-will extract the following datas:
+will extract the following data:

 * product_page_url
 * universal_ product_code (upc)